Project Goal: Understand the impact of COVID-19 on small business customers and react quickly to provide assistance during the pandemic.

 Many small businesses felt they were being unfairly labeled as “non-essential” and forced to close when big box stores remained open.
 Some predicted that if COVID went on long enough, it would be the end of small business in America.
 Indeed, the situation was dire for local restaurants, retail stores, and businesses that rely on tourists, schools, and events.

-- Extreme frustration and difficulty trying to understand, apply for, and get PPP loans
+- Business owners were frustrated with the difficult process of trying to understand, apply for, and get PPP loans.

-- Information about state orders and safety requirements from social media, TV news, and local newspapers was incomplete and changing daily
+- Information about state orders and safety requirements from social media, TV news, and local newspapers was incomplete and changed daily, making it difficult to know if they were effectively following protocols.

-- Businesses wanted to reduce electric and gas use, but didn’t know how to significantly lower their bills
+- Businesses wanted to reduce electric and gas use to lower their utility bills, but didn’t know how to do so in ways that would significantly impact their bill amounts.

 As part of this project, I created an Opportunity Solution Tree to track opportunities from our research insights and capture possible solutions the team brainstormed during weekly meetings.
 Using this tool, the business team was able to make quick decisions and conduct experiments with new solutions to help customers during COVID.